espressif/idf-eclipse-plugin/README.md

 * Check `Create a project using one of the templates`
 * Select the required template from the tree
 * Click `Finish`

+**Note:** You will see a lot of unresolved inclusion errors in the editor and those will be resolved only after the build.

 ![](docs/images/4_new_project_templates.png)